 This reaction essentially tricks your outer layer of skin into thinking our core temperature is cooler.
 In actuality, our bodies just keep more heat inside in an effort to balance core temperature – unintentionally increasing our bodies’ overall temperatures.

-Which is why you feel hot again right after taking a cold shower.
-You will be doing yourself a favour by showering in water temperature of about 33 degree celsius.
+This is why you feel hot again right after taking a cold shower.
+You will be doing yourself a favour by showering at a water temperature of about 33-degree celsius.

 A good sunscreen is the ultimate holy grail in Indian or Asian skincare.
-I know most of you already wear sunscreen when you’re out and about.
+I know most of us already wear sunscreen when you’re out and about.
 It’s basic of sun protection.